beyama/summer/README.md

 *   Summer.initializingObject: If implemented on resolved object, this will call "afterPropertiesSet".
 This hook is registered on the "afterPropertiesSet" phase.
+    If implemented with one argument, a callback will be supplied.
 *   Summer.applicationContextAware: If implemented on the resolved object, this will call "setApplicationContext" with the context.
 This hook is registered on the "afterInitialize" phase.
+    If implemented with more than one argument, a callback will be supplied as second argument.
 *   Summer.contextIdAware: If implement on the resolved object, this will call "setContextId" with the context id.
 This hook is registered on the "afterInitialize" phase.
+    If implemented with more than one argument, a callback will be supplied as second argument.

 **Example:**